Discover a New World at the Beach

 C. Employment with an International Organization

-The Center for International Education, through International Student and Scholar Services, offers a variety of services to help degree-seeking international students and scholars understand their employment benefits.
+The International Education and Global Engagement, through International Students and Scholars, offers a variety of services to help degree-seeking international students and scholars understand their employment benefits.
 The following services are available to new and continuing students as well as alumni:

 Meet with an Advisor/DSO